 Ensuring full recovery between each workout by listening to your heart rate will help you achieve the best results possible.
 Remember, everybody is different and everyone needs different lengths of recovery time.

 HIIT, or high-intensity interval training is a really popular workout at the moment.
 It involves exercising at maximum effort for a short period of time (usually a minute), allowing your body to rest for a short period of time (again, usually a minute), and repeating.
 HIIT has been widely advocated because it allows you to burn a large amount of calories in a short amount of time.
 If it’s your aim to reach, or to maintain a healthy weight, you can probably see the appeal.

 Heart rate training can help you make the most of your HIIT sessions, by personalising your workout.
 The standard one minute on, one minute off, won’t work for everyone.
 You should be allowing your heart rate to return to Zone 1 before repeating your high-intensity exercise, so you can give it 100% each time.
 Otherwise, you could be defaulting to an ordinary workout, training in zone 3.
 HIIT training workouts are mostly done on cardio equipment or with kettlebells.

 Once you've decided on your fitness goals, and your target heart rate, it's time to get training.
 You’ll want to look for equipment with built-in heart rate training programs, that allow you to input your target heart rate zone.
 You’ll also need a heart monitor which has a connection to your equipment.
 Your fitness equipment will ideally have an automated setting to adjust speed or resistance keep you within your desired heart rate zone.

-If you’d like to start heart rate training, or to learn more about our equipment, check out our products with in-built heart rate training programs below…
+If you’d like to start heart rate training, or to learn more about our equipment, here's a selection of some of our products with in-built heart rate training programs:

 If you're already the proud owner of JTX fitness equipment, check out the in-built heart rate training programs!
 Check out our blog post on how to use heart rate monitors with our fitness equipment.

 What do you love about heart rate training?
 Get in touch and let us know!